 BY PETE

 Neil Brockbank is part of a dying breed of true pros.
-For the past few years he has been traveling with celebrated songsmith Nick Lowe on Lowe's solo tours, tirelessly wearing the hats of driver, guitar tech, soundman and tour manager.
-I had a chance to accompany Brockbank while he did live sound on a couple of Lowe's U.S. shows, and witnessed an artful engineering "performance" — equal parts choreography and improvisation.
+For the past several years he has been traveling with celebrated songsmith Nick Lowe on Lowe's solo tours, tirelessly wearing the hats of driver, guitar tech, soundman and tour manager.
+I had a chance to accompany Brockbank while he did live sound on a couple of Lowe's U.S. shows, and witnessed an artful engineering "performance," — equal parts choreography and improvisation.
 Neil knows Nick's songs back to front, and is able to deftly ride the vocals and instinctively add subtle flourishes of echo and reverb as needed.
 It always serves the song and enhances the audience's experience.
 The musical care offered every night was admirable to be sure.
-Though he has a great deal of live sound experience, the U.K.-born-and- bred Brockbank is certainly no stranger to the studio.
+And though he has a great deal of live sound experience, the U.K.-born-and-bred Brockbank is certainly no stranger to the studio.
 He's done records with some of the greats from both sides of the Atlantic like Bryan Ferry, Tanita Tikaram, Alison Moyet, Tres Chicas, Geraint Watkins, Tift Merritt and Linda Thompson.
-And it's Brockbank's astonishing work with Lowe, starting with 1994's The Impossible Bird, up to 2011's The Old Magic, that have garnered high praise for his natural, timeless recorded sound.
-I met up with Neil and his cohort Bobby Treherne (a producer in his own right and longtime drummer with Nick Lowe, Van Morrison and others) in the Camden Town neighborhood of London, over beers at the Princess of Wales pub.
+And it's Brockbank's astonishing work with Lowe, starting with 1994's The Impossible Bird, up through 2011's The Old Magic and beyond, that have garnered high praise for his natural, timeless recorded sound.
+A couple of years ago I met up with Neil and his cohort Bobby Treherne (a producer in his own right and longtime drummer with Nick Lowe, Van Morrison and others) in the Camden Town neighborhood of London, where their cozy and beautifully set up studio, Goldtop, sat nestled behind sprawling wisteria in a former dairy mews.
+Sadly, Goldtop was recently forced to relocate, due to a lease complication.
+Nonetheless, Brockbank has been busy as ever under the name Goldtop@Gravity Shack at the South London studio run by Jessica Corcoran.
+(Please note that all references in this interview are to the original "open room" Goldtop Studio.)
+I enjoyed the easy-going nature of Neil and Bobby, as well as their brotherly, collaborative work spirit.
+Pints of bitter were quaffed down the street at the Princess of Wales pub, gear was discussed ("Ribbon mics are a godsend.") and stories were exchanged ("Of all of Van Morrison's drummers over the years, I've lasted the longest.
+Not sure if that's a good or bad thing." chuckled Bobby).